AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/http2faq.md

 ## What are the key benefits of moving to HTTP/2 for content delivery? {#what-are-the-key-benefits-of-moving-to-http-for-content-delivery}

-Performance improvement varies widely based on factors such as your website's code, how you are using Dynamic Media, the consumer's device, screen and location, and so on.
+Performance improvement varies widely because it is based on various factors.
+For example, your website's code, how you use Dynamic Media, the consumer's device, screen, and location.

 Adobe's own testing yielded the following results: